miracleezekiel/Home-Surveillance-Ecommerce-Analysis/findings.md

 The dataset structure supports ecommerce analytics, operations analytics, product analytics, and business intelligence use cases.

 ---
+## Data Cleaning Decision

+Placeholder values and missing values were identified during validation.

+Examples include:

+- Unknown
+- Unbranded/Generic
+- Other
+- Not Applicable
+- Does Not Apply
+- Blank values

+No modifications were made at this stage.

+### Reason

+Dataset documentation does not provide sufficient business rules to determine whether these values represent missing information, valid business categories, or system-generated placeholders.

+To preserve data integrity, original values were retained.

+Future cleaning actions would require stakeholder clarification or supporting business documentation.
 ### Placeholder Value Investigation

 The following values were identified during initial review and are currently under validation: